Partnership, our foundation for long-term thinking

 The nature of our partnership

 It may seem like a recipe for indecision.
 Yet in business, too many decisions are taken in haste and regretted at leisure.
-A strategy that has been fully examined is much more likely to be — to use the famous scholar and statistician Nicholas Nassim Taleb’s term — ‘antifragile’ than the capricious actions of a CEO at the mercy of a vote by distant or disengaged shareholders.
+A strategy that has been fully examined is much more likely to be — to use the former hedge fund manager and philosopher Nicholas Nassim Taleb’s term — ‘antifragile’ than the capricious actions of a CEO at the mercy of a vote by distant or disengaged shareholders.

 This business model may seem to lead to a less pressurised working environment.
 That’s not exactly so; it’s just that when the average tenure of a partner is of over twenty-one years, the pressure is long term, rather than short term.
 And that kind of future-oriented thinking extends throughout Pictet.
 It explains the value we attach to long-term thinking both in our relationships with clients and in business strategy; it promotes our sense of responsibility towards clients, colleagues and communities; it safeguards our independence of mind and action; and it feeds our entrepreneurial spirit.

 A case study on Pictet’s partnership model

 The Witten Institute for Family Business, the first research institute in Germany to specialise in family businesses, has published a case study on Pictet first in 2005, and updated most recently in November 2019.